workflowr/workflowr/README.md

 located in `inst/rmarkdown/templates/`.
-The repository contains the files `LICENSE` and `LICENSE.md` to both adhere to [R package conventions for defining the license][r-exts-licensing] and also to make the license clear in a more convential manner (suggestions for improvement welcome). `document.R` is a convenience script for regenerating the documentation.
+The repository contains the files `LICENSE` and `LICENSE.md` to both adhere to [R package conventions for defining the license][r-exts-licensing] and also to make the license clear in a more conventional manner (suggestions for improvement welcome). `document.R` is a convenience script for regenerating the documentation.
 The remaining directories are standard for R packages as described in the manual [Writing R Extensions][r-exts].